CarstonSchilds/personal-resume/readme.md

 ### External NGINX
 An NGINX deployment outside of K8S is used to load balance across the K8S Ingress nodes.
 This NGINX deployment is also configured to provide SSL/TLS for production.

-## To-Do
-1. Implement templating for _html/resume.html_ so that many personalized resumes can be produced from this source

 ### Maintainers
 * Carston Schilds <carston.schilds@gmail.com>